a story about two boys and their favorite veggie

-Their dad, my son, doesn't eat vegetables (I gave up trying to force him to eat veggies when he was five--he has red hair and is about as subborn as they come), and so his kids don't get many veggies either.
-I've been trying to figure out ways to get them to eat them when they visit me.
+Their dad, my son, doesn't eat vegetables (I gave up trying to force him to eat veggies when he was five -- he has red hair and is about as subborn as they come, so his kids don't get many veggies either.
+I've been trying to figure out ways to get them to eat vegetables when they visit me.

 I had several zuchinni plants this summer and started putting grated zuzhinni in their food.
 First I tried it in some brownies we had for desert one night and they didn't even know it was there (it soaks up the color of whatever it's cooked in).
 They laughed when I told them afterwards.

 The next morning I grated zuchinni into their pancakes and didn't take off the green rind so there were green flecks in their pancakes.
 Wayne, the oldest, saw it and took a piece out of his pancake and ate it and, with a nod of his head, and his eyes opened wide proclaimed, "hey, you can't even taste it!" and proceeded to gobble down his speckled green pancakes.
 Nate wasn't so sure he wanted those green flecks in his pancakes but he ate it anyway, being as I didn't offer anything else for breakfast.

 That evening the boys were in the other room while I was cooking red beans, sausage and rice for dinner.
 I was grating some zuchinni to sneak into the beans when Nate heard me grating it (his ears were sensitive to that sound by now).
 He came running into the kitchen wanting to know what I was doing.
 I told him I was grating it to put it in my salad.
 When his back was turned I threw it in the bean pot.
 They loved the burritos we ate later out on the deck and laughed when I told them that there was zuchinni in it.
 By then they were both gung-ho on eating zuchinni--thinking this is neat stuff--can't even taste it.